AndreiCIlies/Supermarket_Management/README.md

 ## Description

 The **Supermarket Management Application** is a desktop application built using **C#**, **WPF (.NET Framework)**, **Entity Framework**, and **SQL Server**.
-The application is designed to manage various aspects of a supermarket's operations, including product inventory, suppliers, categories, and user management.
+The application is designed to manage various aspects of a supermarket's operations, including product inventory, suppliers, categories, sales transactions, and user management.
 It follows the **MVVM (Model-View-ViewModel)** design pattern, ensuring a clear separation between the application's logic and its UI.

 Key features of the application include:
 - Management of products, including name, barcode, expiration date, category, and supplier information.
 - Handling product categories (e.g., food, clothing, stationery).
-- Management of stock quantities and purchase prices.
+- Management of stock quantities, purchase prices, and sales prices.
 - User management with two roles: **Administrator** and **Cashier**.
 - Administrator functionalities like adding, editing, and deleting users, products, suppliers, categories, and stocks.
 - Cashier functionalities for searching products by different criteria (name, barcode, etc.) and issuing sales receipts.